EU faces moment of truth at midnight on Sunday

 New conflicts in Libya and escalation in Syria and South Sudan threaten to push more migrants to the EU gates if left unchecked.

-Brexit might still not happen if pro-remain supporters in the UK manage to force through a second referendum.
+Brexit might still not happen if pro-remain parties in the UK manage to force through a second referendum.

 US president Donald Trump seems set to make matters worse in terms of EU efforts to promote global free trade and to fight climate change.

-And Russian president Vladimir Putin seems set to keep attacking Nato and EU interests in eastern Europe and the Western Balkans.
+And Russian president Vladimir Putin seems set on course to to keep attacking Nato and EU interests in eastern Europe and the Western Balkans.

-But Trump might not win re-election in 2020, even if other problems, such as EU disputes over abuse of rule of law in Hungary, Poland, and Romania or abuse of EU fiscal discipline rules in France and Italy show no signs of dying down.
+Trump might not win re-election in 2020, even if Putin stays in power indefinitely.

+But other problems, such as EU disputes over abuse of rule of law in Hungary, Poland, and Romania or abuse of EU fiscal discipline rules in France and Italy show no signs of dying down.

 The commission has parked potentially divisive probes into corruption by ruling parties in Hungary and the Czech Republic and into a potentially illegal bank rescue in Italy until after the EP vote in order not to rock the boat.

-But the next five years of EU politics is set to be livelier than ever, no matter who emerges in the driving seat on Sunday night.
+But the next five years of EU politics is set to be livelier than ever, no matter who emerges in the driving seat at 11.15PM on Sunday night.